-Confirmation and non-confirmable income are two categories in which the persons applying for a private loan are classified into to determine income.
+Confirmation and non-confirmable income are two categories in which the persons applying for a private loan are classified to determine income.
 Confirmable income can be proved through Notice of Assessment and is the preferred option for lenders.
-Non-confirmable income is an estimated value calculated from the average incomes in that particular occupation.
+Non-confirmable income is an estimated value calculated from the average income in that particular occupation.
 This option is less preferred by lenders and mainly used for self-employed individuals and commission income employees.

 85% is typically the loan to value percentage for purchasing property while 15% is the normal percentage payable as down payment when you take a private mortgage.
 Any higher down payments are preferred and makes it clear to the lenders that you have a lot at stake in the property.